intel-analytics/BigDL-2.x/docs/readthedocs/source/doc/UseCase/xshards-pandas.md

 ---

-**In this guide we will describe how to use XShards to scale-out Pandas data processing for distribtued deep learning.**
+**In this guide we will describe how to use [XShards](../Orca/Overview/data-parallel-processing.md) to scale-out Pandas data processing for distribtued deep learning.**

-We will introduce how to use `XShards` and *existing* python code to process [movielens-1M](https://grouplens.org/datasets/movielens/1m/) in a distributed and data-parallel fashion.

 ### **1. Read input data into XShards of Pandas DataFrame**

-First, read CVS, JSON or Parquet files (stored on local disk, HDFS, AWS S3, etc.) to obtain an `XShards` of Pandas Dataframe, as shown below:
+First, read CVS, JSON or Parquet files to to obtain an `XShards` of Pandas Dataframe (i.e., an distributed and sharded dataset where each partition contained a Pandas Dataframe), as shown below:

 ```python
 from zoo.orca.data.pandas import read_csv